dwbzero/csv-tools/README.md

 # CSV Commandline tools

-Light-weight python scripts for processing CSV files from commandline.
+Python scripts for processing CSV files from commandline.

-Copyright (c) 2016-2019 Upstream Research, Inc.  All Rights Reserved.
+Copyright (c) 2016-2020 Upstream Research, Inc.  All Rights Reserved.

 Source Code is made available under an MIT License.

-Revised 2019-05-29 (db)
+Revised 2020-05-16 (db)

 ### Overview

 This project consists of a set of separate commandline programs for manipulating CSV data.
-These programs are implemented in Python and are intended to be copied and modified in order to accommodate the many idiosyncrasies of CSV data in the wild.
 The general rule here has been to make each program as "dumb" as possible in an attempt to follow the "do only one thing, and do it well" principle.